Cheque Bounce Legal Notice India — Section 138 NI Act, 30-Day Deadline & Format

 The Mandatory 30-Day Legal Notice Requirement

-Critical: Before you can file a criminal complaint under Section 138, you MUST send a written legal notice to the drawer within 30 days of receiving the bank's dishonour memo.
+Before you can file a criminal complaint under Section 138, you MUST send a written legal notice to the drawer within 30 days of receiving the bank's dishonour memo.
 This is a statutory precondition — not a formality.
 Skip it and your case collapses.

 How Service of Notice is Calculated

-The notice must be sent to the drawer's correct address.
 Under Section 27 of the General Clauses Act, a notice sent by post is presumed to have been received by the addressee in the ordinary course of post — typically 48–72 hours after dispatch.
 If the drawer refuses to accept the notice, the refusal itself is treated as deemed receipt.
 The 15-day payment window begins from the date of actual or deemed receipt, whichever comes first.

-This is why vakiltech sends every Section 138 notice via Speed Post with tracking — the tracking ID and the India Post delivery record provide court-admissible evidence of both dispatch and delivery.
+This is why vakiltech sends every Section 138 notice via Speed Post with tracking — the tracking ID and India Post delivery record provide court-admissible evidence of both dispatch and delivery.

 Cheque Bounce Legal Notice Format — What It Must Contain